localstack/docs/content/en/developer-guide/Concepts/index.md

 #### Plugins mechanism
 For LPM to be able to discover a package, we expose it via the package plugins mechanism.
-This is usually done by writing a function in `plugins.py` that returns the current package instance and marking it with the appropriate decorator.
+This is usually done by writing a function in `plugins.py` that returns the current package instance and marking it with the `@package` decorator.

 ### `lpm` commands
-Now that we covered the basic concepts, we can look into the lpm-commands.
-The available commands are:
+The available `lpm` commands are:

 - `python -m localstack.cli.lpm list`
 - `python -m localstack.cli.lpm install [OPTIONS] PACKAGE...`

-For help with the specific commands, use `python -m localstack.cli.lpm <command> --help` One important thing to note about `install` is that the provided options will be applied for all given packages.
+For help with the specific commands, use `python -m localstack.cli.lpm <command> --help`.
+One important thing to note about `install` is that the provided options will be applied for all given packages.
 Use with caution.

 ## Utilities